MINNEAPOLIS – The Lakers’ depressing state couldn’t wipe away Steve Nash’s smile.

 “If a teammate can recognize how much time I’m putting in or inspire them to pick it up a little bit, that’s great,” Nash said.
 “But I had no choice.
 I wouldn’t be here tonight if I didn’t stay the course and be extremely diligent and work out twice a day every day for a lot of days.
 There were times I wondered why.
 But to get the chance to get out there and play in the NBA again makes it all worth it.”

-Once Nash took the court, he wasted no time showing glimpses on what made him one of the NBA’s best point guards of this past generation and the fourth all-time leader in assists.
+Once Nash took the court, he wasted no time showing glimpses on what made him one of the NBA’s best point guards of this past generation and the third all-time leader in assists.

 Nash opened the game’s first minute hitting a 16-footer.
 He threw a half-court lob to Wesley Johnson.
 Nash ran pick-and-rolls.
 He high-fived teammates any chance he could.